eclipse-ankaios/ankaios/tests/resources/image/README.md

 # Control Interface Tester workload

-The Control Interface Tester workload is used in system test to verify the correct execution of the Ankaios Control Interface.
+The Control Interface Tester workload is used in system tests to verify the correct execution of the Ankaios Control Interface.
-The workload reads a commands file, executes the commands and writes an output file containing the result of the commands.
+The workload reads commands from a file, executes them and writes an output file containing the results of the commands.

-In case a Control Interface instance was not provided to the workload, a `NoAPI` result is written.
+If no Control Interface instance was provided to the workload, a `NoAPI` result is written.
 If the Control Interface was preliminary closed by Ankaios, e.g., due to a protocol error, a `ConnectionClosed` result is provided.

-## Building ans pushing a new image
+## Building and pushing a new image

 It is planned to automate the process of building and pushing a new version of the container, but for now the process is done manually.